cryptogogue/vol-node-setup/README.md

 vi $DOCKERDIR/.env
 ```

+Be sure to replace all instances of 'example.com' with your domain name.

-4. To get the correct value for TZ (for example, TZ="America/Vancouver"), see https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
+To get the correct value for TZ (for example, TZ="America/Vancouver"), see https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 If you are using Cloudflare and need an API key, see the appendix on Cloudflare setup.

-Now configure the node itself:
+4. Now configure the node itself:

 ```
 vi $DOCKERDIR/volition/volition.ini
 ```

-5. Just add the name of the account you plan to use for mining and leave everything else alone:
+Just add the name of the account you plan to use for mining and leave everything else alone:

 ```
 miner = <your miner account name>
 ```

-6. Generate the mining keys with the helper script:
+5. Generate the mining keys with the helper script:

 ```
 $DOCKERDIR/make-keys.sh